Holistic Enneagram Series: A Spirituality of Head, Heart, and Body

 At first glance, there are 9 Enneagram Types, but an awareness of subtypes indicates there are three unique expressions of each of the 9 types, totaling 27 ways of moving through the world.
 This class can assist those who are having a hard time claiming their own type.

 This final session is an experiential course that offers spiritual practices to transform your own type structure and help you build an inner capacity to recognize and relax your emotional passions as they arise – thus “converting vice to virtue.”

 Leader: The Rev. Adrienne Koch is the Episcopal Diocese of North Carolina’s Young Adult Missioner and Campus Minister for the Raleigh Area and a spiritual formation leader at Duke Divinity School.
 She has studied under teachers in the Narrative Tradition of the Enneagram for the last 7 years to become a spiritual director where she uses the Enneagram as a guide for spiritual transformation and renewal.

 Adrienne received her B.A. in Liberal Arts from Malone University in Ohio in 2004, with concentrations in Theology, Psychology, and Communications, and completed her M.Div. with a certificate of Gender, Theology, and Ministry from Duke Divinity School.
 She completed a two-year non-degree Anglican program for Theological Studies at Sewanee in TN, and a chaplain residency at the VA Health Care System in Durham where she was part of a fellowship program that provided emotional intelligence simulations for medical professionals.
 Adrienne and her wife, Jennifer, reside in Raleigh with their son and yellow lab.

 Cost: $75.
 Some scholarships available.
 Includes tuition and snacks.
+The workshop location at TAPC is wheelchair accessible.
+Please don’t hesitate to reach out with any accessibility questions or needs.
 Contact email@example.com.